Guru Fundamental Report for COP

 Below is Validea's guru fundamental report for CONOCOPHILLIPS (COP).
-Of the 22 guru strategies we follow, COP rates highest using our Acquirer's Multiple Investor model based on the published strategy of Tobias Carlisle.
-This deep value model looks for inexpensive stocks that could be potential takeover targets.
+Of the 22 guru strategies we follow, COP rates highest using our Multi-Factor Investor model based on the published strategy of Pim van Vliet.
+This multi-factor model seeks low volatility stocks that also have strong momentum and high net payout yields.

 The following table summarizes whether the stock meets each of this strategy's tests.
 Not all criteria in the below table receive equal weighting or are independent, but the table provides a brief overview of the strong and weak points of the security in the context of the strategy's criteria.